fbbdev/mp4analyzer.js/README.md

 * __optimize__: minify the library with Closure Compiler in advanced mode (output: build/mp4analyzer.opt.js); this is the best choice and should be preferred.
 Closure Compiler removes dead code and produces code which is easier to optimize for modern JavaScript engines.
 * __all (default):__ build plain, minified and optimized versions of the library

-To use Closure Compiler you need to tell make the compiler JAR location:
+To use Closure Compiler you make tell make where the Closure Compiler's jar file is located:
 ```
 make CLOSURE_COMPILER=/path/to/compiler.jar
 ```
-Alternatively you can fully replace the compiler command:
+Make will invoke ```java -jar /path/to/compiler.jar```.
+Alternatively you can override the full command:
 ```
 make CLOSURE_COMMAND=your_compiler_cmd
 ```